eclipse-che4z/che-che4z/README.md

 4. In the **URL** field, paste the Eclipse Che4z premium stack URL, which is specified in the CA Brightside PDF installation guide available from [Broadcom Support](https://casupport.broadcom.com/download-center/download-center.html).
 For more information, see the **Getting Started** section in the [CA Brightside documentation](https://techdocs.broadcom.com/content/broadcom/techdocs/us/en/ca-mainframe-software/devops/ca-brightside/3-0/getting-started.html).

-5. Press **Create & Open** and wait for the workspace to initialize.
+5. Click **Create & Open** and wait for the workspace to initialize.
 A workspace is created with Eclipse Che4z extensions available.

 ## Extensions